 The Picture of Dorian Gray has been filmed a number of times in the silent era – in 1910, 1913, 1915, 1916, 1917 and 1918.
 The classic adaptation is generally regarded as the MGM version The Picture of Dorian Gray (1945) starring Hurd Hatfield, although this is a staid film when seen today.
 Other versions include Dorian Gray (1970), producer Harry Alan Towers’ sexploitation version; The Sins of Dorian Gray (1983), a modernised tv movie where Dorian is made into a woman played by Belinda Bauer; the modernised Dorian/Pact with the Devil (2003) where Dorian (Ethan Erikkson) becomes a male model; The Picture of Dorian Gray (2004) starring Josh Duhamel; The Picture of Dorian Gray (2006); and Oliver Parker’s excellent big-budget adaptation Dorian Gray (2009) starring Ben Barnes.
 Dorian Gray even turns up as one of The League of Extraordinary Gentlemen (2003) played by Stuart Townsend and as an ongoing character in the tv series Penny Dreadful (2014-6) played by Reeve Carney, while variations on the plot appear in episodes of Blake’s 7 (1978-81) and Star Trek: The Next Generation (1987-94).

 Dan Curtis came to attention as producer of the Gothic tv soap opera Dark Shadows (1966-71).
 This was a considerable primetime success for several years and was spun off into two movies House of Dark Shadows (1970) and Night of the Dark Shadows (1971).
-Realising his forte with genre material, Curtis went onto make a series of original tv movies like The Night Stalker (1972), The Invasion of Carol Enders (1973), The Night Strangler (1973), The Norliss Tapes (1973), Scream of the Wolf (1974), Trilogy of Terror (1975), Curse of the Black Widow (1977), Dead of Night (1977) and the cinematically released Burnt Offerings (1976).
+Realising his forte with genre material, Curtis went onto produce a series of original tv movies like The Night Stalker (1972), The Invasion of Carol Enders (1973), The Night Strangler (1973), The Norliss Tapes (1973), Scream of the Wolf (1974), Trilogy of Terror (1975), Curse of the Black Widow (1977), Dead of Night (1977), the cinematically released Burnt Offerings (1976) and the tv mini-series Intruders (1992).
 Curtis also directed a number of these.

 The Picture of Dorian Gray was one of five tv versions of classic horror stories that Dan Curtis also made during this period.
 These had begun with The Strange Case of Dr Jekyll and Mr Hyde (1968) and then between 1973-4 Curtis made a string of these with Frankenstein (1973), also directed by Glenn Jordan, The Picture of Dorian Gray, the Jack Palance version of Dracula (1974) and an adaptation of The Turn of the Screw (1974).
-After having seen the okay Frankenstein and Dracula, which suffered a fatal miscasting of Jack Palance, I was surprised in a big way by his adaptation of Dorian Gray and would have to say I think it is the best adaptation of the story seen to date.
+It should be noted that the plots of all of these stories had also been recycled by Curtis during the run of tv’s Dark Shadows, which served to wind in an assortment of Frankenstein monsters, unaging immortals and the like.
+After having seen the okay Frankenstein and Dracula, which suffered a fatal miscasting of Jack Palance, I was surprised in a big way by his adaptation of Dorian Gray and would go so far as to say I think it is the best adaptation of the story seen to date.

-Some of Wilde’s writing seems dated today.
-In the era of internet hookup sites and the invention of terms like ghosting, it seems hard to wield much outrage for Dorian’s seduction of Sibyl and then abandonment of her with she naively thinking this entailed a promise of marriage.
+Some of Oscar Wilde’s writing seems dated today.
+In the era of internet hookup sites and the invention of terms like ghosting, it seems hard to wield much outrage for Dorian’s seduction of Sibyl and then abandonment of her with she naively thinking that his attentions entailed a promise of marriage.
 Also Wilde’s idea that sins and the indulgences of a hedonistic lifestyle would be physically written across one’s face seems a quaintly outdated notion – not to mention that when we see the portrait of Dorian who starts in his twenties and should only be in his forties at the end of the story, the portrait incongruously looks like that of a man well into his seventies.
-Surprisingly in all of his vices, Dorian never gives in to gluttony – you would surely expect the portrait to be that of a plus-size man.
+Surprisingly in all of his vices, Dorian never gives in to gluttony – you would surely expect the portrait to be that of an obese man.

 Full film available here